sportscafe/apimock/README.md

     number_of_deposits
     depositted_users

-   You have an excel sheet attached with the question where the values of the params are given with user ids.
+   You have an excel sheet attached with the repo (Prob6-Data.csv) where the values of the params are given with user ids.

    NOTE : The excel has limited records.
 While completing the tasks, consider it is being used by millions of users.
 Try   making it as scalable, dynamic, optimized as possible.